flyingzhang/python-learn/README.md

 # python-learn
-fork for continue
-fork for memories.
+fork for continue and fork for memories.